Chainflow/cosmos-validator-mission-control/README.md

 - Select the datasources and click on import.

 - To import **system monitoring metrics** click the *plus* button present on left hand side of the dashboard.
-Click on import and load the system monitoring metrics.json present in the grafana_template folder
+Click on import and load the system_monitoring_metrics.json present in the grafana_template folder

 - While creating this dashboard if you face any issues at valueset, change it to empty and then click on import by selecting the datasources.

+- To import **summary**, you can just follow the above steps which you did for validator monitoring metrics or system monitoring metrics.
+To import the json you can find the summary.json template in grafana_template folder.

 - *For more info about grafana dashboard imports you can refer https://grafana.com/docs/grafana/latest/reference/export_import/*